vvoznesensky/tmfalloc/README.md

  * Runs on 32- and 64-bit CPUs.

 ## Caveats on current limitations
- * Storage `Holder` does not endure process `fork`.
- * `unsafe`-saturated, so yet experimental.
+ * Do not use storage `Holder` in both parent and `fork`-ed child processes.
+ * It's not guaranteed if dangling pointers to unmapped storage memory could be avoided in case of some non-standard use.
+In particular, `tmfalloc::Allocator` can be cloned (this is a requirement of `std::BTreeMap`) and leak out of destructed storage `Holder`.
- * Explicit memory mapping address specification on storage initialization is recommended.
+ * Memory mapping address cannot be changed after storage initialization.
+Hence, explicit memory mapping address specification on storage initialization is recommended.
  * Memory allocation quantum is 32 or 64 bytes on, respectively, 32 or 64-bit
-   architectures.
+   architectures, that may be percieved as wasteful.

-## What's new in 0.1.3
+## What's new in 1.0.0
+ * `unsafe Holder::open` substitutes `new` and formally breaks backward compatibility, but improves correctness and sanity.
- * Microsoft Windows support.
+ * ...
- * Debugged and tested on `x86` CPU, so now both 32 and 64-bit
-   architectures are supported.
- * Fixed a non-critical bug in `Allocator::grow`.
- * Fixed a critical bug in calls of `rollback` on multi-page recoveries after crash. `read_recovery` test updated to cover this scenario.

 ## To do list
  * Concurrent threads access tests to detect race conditions.